lambdaclass/lambdaworks/docs/src/starks/stone_prover/trace_plain_layout.md

         (3, 3245444)
 ```

-and the total dummy accesses are (in total, one more than the actual publc memory):
+and the total dummy accesses are (in total, one more than the actual public memory):
 ```
         (0, 0)
         (0, 0)